ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 - Avoid footnotes.
 - Do not use punctuation after display equations.
+- In the References section, do not put "The" in front of journal names.
+That is, "Review of Economic Studies" and not "The Review of Economic Studies".

 Most importantly, enjoy the thesis process, including the writing part.
 It is hard work but it can be a lot of fun.